Nenkai/gt-modding-hub/docs/ps2/models.md

 !!! note

     * Dumping models does **not** make them suitable for re-importing.
-    * If you are viewing with Blender, Y and Z are swapped.
     * Dumping works with `Tex1, GTTR, GTTW, GTM1, CAR4, MDLS, PRM0, PRZ0, GTBR` files.
+    * :simple-blender: If you are viewing with Blender, Y and Z are swapped.

 ---